stevebauman/eloquent-table/README.md

 [![Total Downloads](https://poser.pugx.org/stevebauman/eloquenttable/downloads.svg)](https://packagist.org/packages/stevebauman/eloquenttable)
 [![License](https://poser.pugx.org/stevebauman/eloquenttable/license.svg)](https://packagist.org/packages/stevebauman/eloquenttable)

-## Attention
+## 🚨 Abandoned 🚨

 I'd heavily recommend the use of [Orchestra/HTML](https://github.com/orchestral/html) over this package, as their solution is further tested, complete, and much more robust.
-This package will receive **no further functionality updates**, only bug fixes.
+This package will receive **no further updates**.

+If you would like to be a maintainer of this package, please contact me at steven_bauman@outlook.com, or create an issue.

+Thank you!

 ### Description